 As shepherds of God’s people, we are obligated to bring clarity to the difficult issue of divorce and remarriage.
 After much study and prayerful consideration, we believe the position below honors our Lord, is in alignment with His Word, and serves His people.
-We humbly ask that grace and understanding be extended toward our position, even as we offer grace to our brothers and sisters who find a broader freedom before the Lord.
+We humbly ask that grace and understanding be extended toward our position, even as we offer grace to our brothers and sisters who find either a broader or lesser freedom before the Lord.
 We pray that the love, care, sensitivity, and humility we have sought in writing this document would be evident to all who read it and are affected by our leadership.
 It seems appropriate to begin this statement by expressing our gratitude that the cross of Christ is sufficient to cover all of our sin, and we pray with you that His Spirit continually guides us into all truth.

 God is profoundly serious about the sacredness of marriage, and as His followers and servants, it is our privilege to share this high view.
 In recent years, there has been a steady assault on the biblical definition of marriage and an increased ease in the process of filing for divorce.
 It is more important than ever to reiterate the wisdom and goodness of God’s plan for marriage.